Magia Blanca

-Magia Blanca (born June 26, 1993) is a Mexican luchador enmascarado, or masked professional wrestler, previously known by the ring name Magnifico I. He is working with Consejo Mundial de Lucha Libre (CMLL), where he is the current Mexican National Welterweight Champion.
+Magia Blanca (born June 26, 1993) is a Mexican professional wrestler, previously known by the ring name Magnifico I. He is working with Consejo Mundial de Lucha Libre (CMLL), where he is a former Mexican National Welterweight Champion.

 He is a fourth-generation wrestler, the nephew of Apóstol Jr. and cousin of wrestlers Bandido, Gravity and Myzteziz Jr. His real name is not a matter of public record as is often the case with masked wrestlers in Mexico.

 Career

 Magia Blanca made his in-ring debut on June 19, 2011, in his hometown of Torreón, then under the ring name Magnifico I. Along with his cousin Magnifico II, they formed the group Los Magnificos.
 The first mach they had was against Vientos Negros.
 Soon, they founded the trio Reyes del Aire with another relative, Angelikal.
 The trio wrestled extensively high on the match cards in Coahuila and Durango in 2012 and 2013, published on Ivoox.